 By knowing what the top reasons are for FSBOs failing, you can increase the chances that you can successfully sell your home by yourself.
 Below are the top 10 reasons why FSBOs fail in real estate.

-FSBOs Don’t Know How To Prepare The Home Correctly Before Listing For Sale
+Reason #1 FSBOs Fail: They Don’t Know How To Prepare The Home Correctly Before Listing For Sale

 Properly preparing a home for sale plays a huge role in the success of selling homes, whether FSBO or not.
 One of the most common reasons why FSBOs fail in real estate is because the homeowner has no idea how to properly prepare before it is listed for sale.